 Landowners and landlords are increasingly becoming victims of waste crimes and being saddled with the cost of removing waste from their properties.

-As the effects of Brexit loom, waste disposal costs look set to increase and abandoning waste begins to look more and more financially attractive to unscrupulous tenants and operators.
-The BBC has recently reported a growing “crisis” in illegal waste removal services, with London and Manchester the hardest hit.
+Waste disposal costs have been increasing and abandoning waste begins to look more and more financially attractive to unscrupulous tenants and operators.
+The BBC has reported a growing “crisis” in illegal waste removal services, with London and Manchester the hardest hit.
 The National Farmer’s Union have said that the situation “continued to spiral out of control”.

 Waste crime is classed as the illegal disposal or mismanagement of waste and can range from the illegal dumping of household or industrial waste all the way to fraud involving recycling fees and landfill tax.